BhatiaDivtej/Smart-Scraper-with-OpenAI/README.md

-# Chatting with a Website
+# Chatting with a Website's Content
 Created by Divtej Bhatia
 MIT License